buildo/avenger/README.md

 export queries(MyComponent)
 ```

-When using this component from outside you will have to pass it the correct query patameters inside the `queries` prop in order for it to load the declared queries:
+When using this component from outside you will have to pass it the correct query parameters inside the `queries` prop in order for it to load the declared queries:

 ```ts
 class MyOtherComponent extends React.PureComponent<Props, State> {